Skip to main content

 String answer = friend.chat("Hello"); // Hey!
 What's shakin'?

-We have replaced the @SystemMessage annotation with @UserMessage and specified a prompt template with the variable it to refer to the only method argument.
+We have replaced the @SystemMessage annotation with @UserMessage and specified a prompt template containing the variable it that refers to the only method argument.

 interface Friend {